aranibatta/aranibatta.github.io/_posts/2016-01-03-new-starts.markdown

 ---

-I've always figured that the entire concept of a "new year" was intrinsically flawed.
+I've always figured that the entire idea of a "new year" was intrinsically flawed.
 Outside of the arbitrary numerification of time, there really isn't any cosmic change to the reality we exist in.
 Even then, it's a standard concept which is diversely celebrated in as many various forms as there are people.
 Hal Borland put the aforementioned sentiment much more relatably as a

 >Year's end is neither an end nor a beginning but a going on, with all the wisdom that experience can instill in us.